PEARLS FOR TEEN GIRLS, INC

 - The employee must occasionally lift and/or move up to 25 pounds.
 Specific vision abilities required by this job include close vision, distance vision, peripheral vision, and the ability to adjust focus.

-Due to the Corona-19 pandemic, we are working remotely at this time.
+Due to the Corona Virus pandemic, we are working remotely at this time.
 This is subject to change based on local data and recommendations from the CDC and health experts.
+We will begin a phased back approach to in-person programming beginning this August / September 2021.